gabrielar/GDRSImageCache/README.md

 GDRSImageCache is a minimalistic **caching and image resizing** library for iOS.
 Given an URL it retrieves the image on a background thread and it caches it in memory.

-GDRSImageCache can be provided with a filtering block which can be used to resize the images obtained from the URL before caching.
-This **unique feature** provides fast image rendering because the resizing (and masking) of the image is done on a background thread only once per image before caching.
-Thus this library is particularly well suited to be used with table and collection views, as it provides for smooth scrolling.
+GDRSImageCache can be provided with a filtering block which can be used to resize and mask the images obtained from the URL before caching.
+This **unique feature** provides fast image rendering because the resizing and masking of the image is done on a background thread only once per image before caching.
+Thus this library is particularly well suited to be used with table and collection views, as it provides smooth scrolling.

 Installation
 -----------